unt-libraries/django-premis-event-service/docs/source/technical_overview.rst

 corresponds with the agent in the event example.
 You are able to create and register agents through the administrative panel on the PREMIS service; see the :doc:`administration` section to learn how.

+Note that there is no schematic relationship between Agent objects and Event objects in the application's database tables.
+Events may be linked to any Agent identifier and are not limited in any way to Agent items created in administrative interface.